Smart Contract Platforms in 2020

 Like many crypto projects, Cardano is fully open source.
-While the project is continuously being developed, it is fully launched to the public and in working order.
+While the project is continuously being developed, it has been fully launched to the public and is in working order.
 Cardano’s ADA is a well-known token that you can easily buy, sell or trade on various cryptocurrency exchanges.

 Those in charge of the Cardano project have one main goal.
 As per their website, that is to “deliver more advanced features than any protocol previously developed.”

 Stellar, unlike many coins, was created by developers for developers.
-That means that it is capable of handling extremely complex smart contracts, and it sticks to a more straightforward approach.
+That means that it’s capable of handling extremely complex smart contracts, and it sticks to a more straightforward approach.

 It is maintained by the Stellar Development Foundation, but that does not mean you can’t get involved.
-Stellar encourages you to dive in and do what you can using the network they have created.
+Stellar encourages you to dive in and do what you can, using the network they created.